the-pudding/same-gender-songs/README.md

 #### `npm run collect-songs`

 Scrapes the html pages to collect the `year`, `rank`, `song`, and `artist` and saves into the `output` folder as `song-data.csv`

+####`python ./process/s4_extract_features.py`

+Parses lyrics to consider pronoun references.
+Adds `fempro` and `mascpro` pronoun indicator variables, `proref` category variable based on pronouns in lyrics and gender of artist, and `femphrases` and `mascphrases` variables documenting the context of pronoun references for further analysis.

 ## Manual steps